Nonye2K3/chia/Block-Format.md

 10. The proof of space must be valid on the challenge
 11. If not genesis, the height on the previous block must be one less than on this block
 12. If genesis, the height must be 0
-13. The coinbase reward must match the block schedule
+13. The coinbase reward must match the block schedul
+    - 13b.
+The coinbase parent id must be the height
+    - 13c.
+The fees coin parent id must be hash(hash(height))
 14. Make sure transactions generator hash is valid (or all 0 if not present)
 15. If not genesis, the transactions must be valid and fee must be valid (verifies that fee_base + TX fees = fee_coin.amount)
 16. If genesis, the fee must be the base fee, agg_sig must be None, and merkle roots must be valid